kerenduchan/bug-tracker/README.md

     Make sure to reflect this in the current session or require to login again.
 -   Show all comments (Comments index)
 -   Show for each user how many comments and how many bugs they have created.
--   Show a popup asking "Are you sure?" before deletion.